Trastevere: What is it like and what to see in the most charming neighborhood in Rome

 His name and n Italian is Gianicolo and it is a hill that is located in the Trastevere neighborhood and is about 82 meters high above sea level.
 It is worth noting that it is one of the hills that are not part of the seven traditional hills of Rome.
 Its importance lies, mainly, in that it had a very important role in history for the defense of the city.

-Trastevere - Vista Desde El Janículo
+Trastevere - Vista desde el Janículo

 What to see in Trastevere: Janiculum / Gianicolo